Public Hearing Information

 - Those appearing before the Board to provide comment must state their full name and city/community of residence for the record.

 - Direct all your comments and answers to the Chair.

 - Be prepared; speaking times are typically limited 3 - 5 minutes and will be confirmed by the Chair at the public hearing.

-Please note that your comments, verbally or written, will be webcast live and form a part of the public record.
+Please note that your comments, verbally or written, may be webcast live, depending on the venue of the public hearing, and form a part of the public record.
 Correspondence you submit will form part of the public record and will be published on the agenda and the minutes.
 Your address will be disclosed as it informs the Board’s consideration of your opinion in relation to the subject property and is authorized under section 26c of the FOIPPA Act.
 Your phone number and email will not be disclosed.